Phayao province: History

 Nan captured Phayao in 1338, and made it part of Lanna.
 During the Burmese rule of Lanna, the city was deserted.

 In 1843 in the reign of King Rama III, Phayao was re-established along with Chiang Rai and Muang Ngao to be a frontier city against the Burmese army located at Chiang Saen.
 In 1897 it became part of the province of Chiang Rai.
 On 28 August 1977, Phayao was separated from Chiang Rai and became a province of its own.

 Symbols

 The provincial seal shows Buddha, representing the famous Buddha image in the temple Wat Si Khom Kham called Phra Chao Ton Luang.
 Behind him are seven flames showing the glory of Buddha.
 In front of Buddha is a bowl and two ears of rice.

 The provincial tree is Mammea siamensis.
+The Mekong giant catfish (Pangasianodon gigas) is the provincial aquatic life.

 Administration

 Provincial government

 The province is subdivided into nine districts (amphoe).
 These are further divided into 68 subdistricts (tambon) and 632 villages (muban).